- What are cross-border payments?

 Traditional cross-border payments rely on established banking infrastructure.
 These methods are widely accepted but often slower and more expensive than modern alternatives.

 SWIFT wire transfers are the most common method for large international payments.
 Messages travel over the SWIFT network, while funds move through correspondent banks.
-Settlement typically takes three to five business days, depending on the number of intermediaries involved.
+Settlement typically takes 3 to 5 business days, depending on the number of intermediaries involved.

 International ACH transfers provide a lower-cost alternative for certain corridors.
 They batch payments and settle on scheduled cycles.
 While cheaper than wires, they are generally slower and may have limited geographic coverage.